Fire and Water

 Dead links' cleansing: May 27, 2007

-Links Tropical temperatures
+Tropical temperatures |

-I'd been planning a week's hike by the GR5
+I'd been planning a week's hike by the GR5 to Diekirch, but for this heat-wave.

 My expedition into the Ardennes was short-lived, indeed.
 On a Wednesday in August, by noon, I exited Maastricht central station, crossed the Meuse and lit a candle in Saint Servaes’ chapel.
 I’m not religious and I admit this was for the very first time in my life, but at the outset of an exacting march it seemed the appropriate ceremony to perform.
-And besides, as temperatures were already mounting to 85 degrees, it gave me an opportunity to shed three quarters, two tennies and a sou of good old Dutch pre-euro change, the weight of which I now no longer had to carry with me into Belgium uselessly.
+And besides, as temperatures were already mounting to 85 degrees, it gave me an opportunity to shed three quarters, two tennies and a sou of good old Dutch pre-euro change, the weight of which I now no longer had to carry with me into Belgium uselessly. |

 Ton de Maagt - 'Hiking Page'